Best Nights/Moon Phases

 Courtesy of NASA

 During the night of the First Quarter Moon, the Sun illuminates exactly 50% of the Moon’s surface from our viewpoint on Earth.
 The Moon’s position remains high in the night sky because it rises around noon and sets around midnight.
 Thus, its illumination washes out the fainter objects, such as fainter galaxies, open clusters and nebulae.
-We continue to begin the star parties a little before sunset so everyone has an opportunity to see craters within craters.
+All star parties are suspended from one night before First Quarter until the second or third night after the Full Moon.

 Waxing Gibbous